 Step 2- Measure the length of your neckline

 Measure the total length of you neckline where you will be inserting you neckband.

-.
 Do this by folding your garment along the centre front and centre back.
 Align side seams.
 Measure using a flexible tape measure.
 Make sure you measure along the stitching line and NOT the edge of the seam allowance.
-You will only have measured have the neckline (half the front neck and half the back neck).
+This measures HALF the neckline (half the front neck and half the back neck).